 A few more words about this project.
 Black and Persian.
 Strange combo, right?
 Sometimes love is strange!
 But we are happy with both sides of our interracial equation:

-Even thought they are loyal film-goers, black women are one of the most neglected groups — both on screen and as an audience.
+Even though they are loyal film-goers, black women are one of the most neglected groups — both on screen and as an audience.

 And time and again we hear our Iranian friends wishing to see their real lives reflected on screen — without a terrorist plot!